 It feels like there are lots of people making money running holistic businesses (which is fine of course ) but it has nothing to do with the spirituality of the place but more to do with people jumping on the bandwagon and Ubud becoming the in place.

 Like I said it’s just our opinion but it felt like Ubud was spoiled and fake but we have good friends that love it and you know what, we may even return one day and have a completely different experience.

-I think you can pretty much tell that we didn’t really like our time in Ubud, although there are some lovely things to do and see and you can read about them here in our things to do in Ubud post.
+I think you can pretty much tell that we didn’t really like our time in Ubud, although there are some lovely things to do and see, which you can read about here

 And like I said we may go back one day and have a different experience.